-Sub Trunk by Henri Beaumont
+Sub Trunk by Guy Barrett

-Created by: Henri Beaumont
+Created by: Guy Barrett

 Key features

-Reimagines the Sub Trunk illusion with cards
+Reimagines the classic Sub Trunk stage illusion using a packet of cards

-Utilizes Elmsley Count and Bullet Party Count
+Requires proficiency in the Elmsley Count and includes the Bullet Party Count

 Pros